mbod/nlp4comm/topics/vector_semantics_and_word_embeddings/README.md

-## Vector spaces and word embeddings
+## Vector semantics and word embeddings

+* __Vector semantics__ is the mathematical theory of word meaning derived from the linguistic theory known as the __distribution hypotheses__ of meaning, which asserts that similarity between concepts (or word meanings) is a function of shared context.

+* __Word embeddings__ are the representation of the distribution patterns of words in multidimensional space.